devslimey7/NBAdexxxxx/replit.md

 - **Economy Features**:
   - Player coins start at 0 (configured via admin panel)
   - All transactions recorded in database for auditing
-  - Selectable pack UI matching drop command design
+  - Autocomplete-based pack selection (not pagination)
   - Coin economy fully controllable through admin panel (no hardcoded values)
+  - All 8 commands successfully synced and operational

 ## Previous Session (Nov 23, 2025)
 - **Drop Command** (`/nba drop`): Users can drop NBAs from inventory for others to catch